Blazing Moon offers the following IT interventions:

 A course designed for the new PC User.
 Topics Covered: Getting started with using a PC; hardware and software; networks; the desktop; organising files; MS Windows fundamentals; Windows accessories and Apps; mouse control and operation; shortcuts; Introduction to Word, Excel and Outlook 2016/365.

-This Advanced Microsoft Excel 2016/365 training course is designed for students who are familiar with intermediate concepts.
-Topics Covered: Using Pivot Tables; Inserting Pivot Charts; Auditing Worksheets; Data Tools of Goal Seek, Data Validation, and Consolidating Data; Working with Others to protecting worksheets and workbooks, tracing changes and marking a workbook as final; Recording and Using Macros; Sparklines.
+This online live Advanced Microsoft Excel 2016/365 training course is designed for students who are familiar with intermediate concepts.
+Topics Covered: Using Pivot Tables; Inserting Pivot Charts; Auditing Worksheets; Data Tools of Goal Seek, Data Validation, and Consolidating Data; Working with Others to protecting worksheets and workbooks, tracing changes and marking a workbook as final; Recording and Using Macros and Sparklines.

 Excel dashboards and reports are powerful means to improve Excel data visualization.
 A dashboard report is a way to visually present important data in summary form so that you can make quick and effective decisions.
 This course is designed for Excel users who want to perform data modelling and create interactive reports by making the best use of the dashboard and reporting features in Excel 2016/365.
 Topics Covered: Visualisation best practices; Excel Charting; Advanced Charting; Excel Pivot Tables; Creating your Excel Dashboards; Working with your Data; Analysing Data.